Table of content

 The page tree is one of the most important parts of the TYPO3 backend.
 It shows the entire structure of your website, like a map.

 Each element in the tree is a page on your website.
-You can easily click on a page to edit it, move it to another location or create new pages exactly where you need them.
+Simply click on a page to edit it or move it to another location.
+You can also create new pages where you need them.

 What you can do in the page structure: